finn-no/tech.finn.no/_posts/2016-01-20-why-try-java-8-functional-programming.markdown

 }
 {% endhighlight %}

 In this example we combine services to determine if a Order is valid or not.
 We use Try.flatMap() because this guarantees that the provided lambda will only be run if the proceeding Try is a Success.
 If any of the 3 service calls result in a Failure, the flatMapping call-chain will simply roll the Failure forward.
-The recover-call provides two lambdas: One to be handle in the case of Success, and one to be handled in the case of Failure.
+The recover-method takes two lambdas: One to be executed in the case of Success, and one to be executed in the case of Failure.

-Read more about Try, Either, StreamableOptional and more in FINN.no's open sourced lambda-companion project available at [github](https://github.com/finn-no/lambda-companion) and for use in your project through the central maven repository.
+You can read more about Try, Either, StreamableOptional and more in FINN.no's open sourced lambda-companion project available at [github](https://github.com/finn-no/lambda-companion) and for use in your project through the central maven repository.

-Happy lambda'ing, and may all your Tries be Successes!
+Happy flatMapping, and may all your Tries be Successes!